SafeExamBrowser/seb-server-setup/docs/service-update.rst

 To update an already installed and bundled SEB Server service, following the steps below;

-1. Shouting down the SEB Server setup docker services with;
+1. Shout down the SEB Server setup docker services with;

  .. code-block:: bash